14th ICCBMT Conference - The Netherlands October 22-27, 2023

 Dr. Eve Donnelly and Dr. Dobrawa Napierala as new Members-at-Large, and Dr. William Landis assuming the position of Treasurer.

 At the same time, we thank Dr. Jeffrey Gorski for his years of service as a Board Member and as ICCBMT Treasurer.

 The ICCBMT Conference

 Inclusively assemble a diverse, international multidisciplinary group of scientists from all career stages that share a common interest in biomineralization.

 Disseminate state-of-the-art information about the structure, function, and interactions of mineral, matrix and cellular components in mineralized tissues.

 Provide a forum that strongly encourages collaborations among investigators across diverse scientific disciplines.

-Support participation of early-stage scientists, including students and postdoctoral fellows, by providing up to 30 Travel Awards.
+Support participation of early-stage scientists, including students and postdoctoral fellows, by providing numerous Travel Awards.

 Disseminate the knowledge and ideas in a published proceedings in a peer-reviewed journal, thus broadening access of important findings.